elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 ### Solutions

-* (Meta)Data in data exchange formats (XML, JSON, CSV, etc), that follow a standard metadata schema can be considered machine-actionable and syntactically interoperable.
+* (Meta)Data in data exchange formats (XML, JSON, CSV, etc) that follows a standard metadata schema can be considered machine-actionable and syntactically interoperable.
 Ontologies that uniquely identify terms can be included for semantic interoperability.
 * RDF syntaxes, such as RDF/XML and JSON-LD, support syntactic and semantic interoperability among machines.
 In other words, these formats convey the structure of the data being presented and the link to the necessary information to interpret its content, e.g. ontologies.
 Ontology or vocabulary is a way of expressing semantics/meaning of (meta)data.

   Example of machine-interpretable metadata for the word “Jaguar” in JSON-LD format, which allows to clarify the intended meaning of the word "Jaguar" (the animal) and distinguishes it from other possible meanings such as car or computer: